Today’s the day I reach into the inbox and pull out some of your questions and only because I want you to feel free to ask me anything!

 I have checked many times since to see how that discount holds up and have yet to find a time that I would have had to pay full price.
 I can’t represent the exact discount you’ll get, but know that these sheets are frequently on sale and discount coupons and codes are readily available.

-Dear Mary: I am truly grateful for all your suggestions and research you do!
+Dear Mary: I am truly grateful for all your suggestions and the research you do!
 They all have helped my family run much smoother.
 I’m looking for a good home air purifier.
 Do you have any thoughts you can share?
 Cheryl P.S.
 We LOVE our new Hoover Linx Cordless Stick Vac.

 Dear Cheryl: All things considered—up-front cost, maintenance, and cost to operate—I don’t think you can beat the Coway Mighty Home Air Purifier (AP1512HH), my pick for Best Inexpensive Air Purifier.
 Rated for spaces up to 360 sq. ft., this unit is compact, attractive, and super quiet.
-And did I mention efficient?
+And did I mention efficiency?
 Very efficient with its True HEPA filter, deodorization filter, and Vital Ion.
 Also has a pollution sensor that communicates indoor air quality in real-time.
 Available in black or white at Walmart and Amazon.

 Dear Mary: I am puzzled by an ongoing, distressing problem since I moved into a fourth-floor condo.
 I find that mildew is growing everywhere!
 On my wood dining table, on cast iron pans, inside cabinets.
 I am distressed about where I’ll find it next.
 I use a 50/50 vinegar solution to wipe it off.
 I keep ceiling fans going and the thermostat at 77 degrees.
 Windows and doors always closed.
 I hang Damp Rid in closets.
 That is getting expensive.
 Annette